Paul Mills (1926 - 2020) - Obituary

 August 28, 1926 - September 8, 2020

 Paul Grey Mills, 94, of Mooresville, passed away peacefully at his home Tuesday, Sept.
 8, 2020.
-The graveside services were held Friday, Sept.
+Graveside services were held Friday, Sept.
 11, at 11 a.m., at Glenwood Memorial Park in Mooresville.
 Dr. Gray Little and the Rev. Mark Pitts officiated.

 Paul was guided by his devotion to Jesus, pride in his community, and love for his family and he set an incredible example of servant leadership along the way.